 From Insight To Action: Effective Method To Develop Self-Awareness (Self-Awareness Series 3/3)

-Let’s explore practical strategies to help on the journey of self-discovery and unlock your full potential.
+Let’s explore practical strategies to translate insight into growth and unlock your full potential.

-A. Inventory of strengths, non-strengths, values, and opportunities.
-Identify what you are good at and not good at.
+1A.
+Inventory of strengths, non-strengths, values, and opportunities.
+Identify both strengths and limitations.
 We sometimes do this work when preparing for an interview and find that it is helpful to get super clear, so making the space to answer these questions is important.
-You can take many assessments, such as Myers Briggs, The Big Five, or CliftonStrengths to gain deeper insights.
+You can take many assessments such as Myers-Briggs, The Big Five, or CliftonStrengths, to gain deeper insights on personality, behavior, and natural talents.

-C. Ask the right questions of ourselves.
-Cultivate self-awareness by asking questions like, “What if I am wrong?
-What am I missing?
-What are five other viewpoints to consider?
-David Clutterbuck, Team Coach Expert likes to ask these four questions to increase self-awareness.
-How do I feel about the way that I think?
+1C.
+Ask better questions.
+Self-awareness grows when we challenge our own assumptions.
+Questions such as these can expand perspective: What if I am wrong?
+What might I be missing?
+What are other viewpoints I should consider?
+Team coaching expert David Clutterbuck suggests asking questions that increase awareness of our thinking and emotions: How do I feel about the way that I think?
 How do I feel about the way that I feel?
 How do I think about the way that I feel?
 How do I think about the way that I think?
+Questions like these encourage deeper reflection.

-D. Compare yourself to your future self.
+1E.
+Compare yourself to your future self.
 Write a letter to yourself outlining what you want to improve.
 Open it in a few months to compare your progress.
 Marshall Goldsmith suggests thinking about what gifts your current self has given to your future self.

-E. Learn.
+1F.
+Learn from Others.
 Whatever skill you are trying to improve, read about it, and observe others who excel.
 Identify effective behaviors and compare them to your own.
 Learn from those you admire and avoid the mistakes of those you don't.

-Coaches help clients see through false notions and narratives to understand their present reality better and shape their future effectively.
-They can do that by using metaphors, stories, and synthesizing information to provide a fuller picture for the client.
-They also ask questions, such as why do you do what you do?
+2. Work with a coach.
+Many leaders accelerate their self-awareness by working with a coach.
+Coaches help clients see beyond assumptions and narratives to understand their present reality more clearly and shape their future more effectively.
+They often use questions, reflection, metaphors, stories, and synthesis to help clients see patterns they may not notice themselves.
+They also ask questions, such as " Why do you do what you do?
 Why do they believe what you believe, and how is it serving you now?

-A. Perception management.
+2A.
+Perception management.
 Coaches help clients think about their current and ideal perceptions, and their impact.
 They assist in building their brand to manage these perceptions effectively.

-B. Use of self-reflection assessments.
+2B.
+Use of self-reflection assessments.
 Coaches provide frameworks and assessments for clients to evaluate their skills.
 For example, using key leadership traits from "The Leadership Challenge" to understand their strengths and areas for improvement.

 · Johari Window - A psychological tool created in 1955 by Joseph Harrington to help people improve self-awareness and understand relationship dynamics through 4 quadrants: open area, blind area, hidden area, and unknown area.